codatio/codat-docs/blog/241125-webhooks-replay-missed-messages.md

 3. In the detailed consumer view, click the click the triple-dot menu and select **Replay missing messages**.
 4. Select the starting date for the messages you wish to replay and confirm by pressing **Replay**.

 Alternatively, you can scroll the consumer detail page to view the **Message Attempts** section and use the triple-dot menu to replay an individual message.
-See our detailed documentation on how to [Recover failed messages](/using-the-api/webhooks/troubleshooting#recover-failed-and-missed-messages).
+See our detailed documentation on how to [Recover failed and missed messages](/using-the-api/webhooks/troubleshooting#recover-failed-and-missed-messages).